ben-alrdy/alrdy-animate/README.md

 ```

 #### Reveal & Appear Animations
-- Use `aa-animate="reveal-..."` for reveal animations that use a colored overlay
+- Use `aa-animate="reveal-..."` for reveal animations that use a clip path to mask the content
 - Use `aa-animate="appear-..."` for appear animations that fade/slide in content
 - Optionally, add `aa-scroll` with the values `smooth`, `snap`, `smoother` or `true` to make the animation scroll-driven